TaygaHoshi/tt-project/Content/Player Characters.md

 - [[Path of Bards]]

 ### Branches
-Paths determine a characters' branch abilities and half of their techniques.
+Branches determine a characters' branch abilities and half of their techniques.
 Current list of branches are:
 - [[Wildbond]]
 - [[Warwise]]
 - [[Iconcraft]]